2012 NFL draft: Draft selections

 Andrew Luck was selected first overall by the Indianapolis Colts.

 Ryan Tannehill was selected eighth-overall by the Miami Dolphins.

-Linebacker Luke Kuechly and cornerback Stephon Gilmore were selected with the ninth and tenth-overall picks in the first round, and would both go on to earn Defensive Player of the Year honors.
+NFL Hall of Fame linebacker Luke Kuechly and cornerback Stephon Gilmore were selected with the ninth and tenth-overall picks in the first round, and would both go on to earn Defensive Player of the Year honors.

 Bobby Wagner was selected 47th overall by the Seattle Seahawks.

 Russell Wilson was selected in the third round 75th overall by the Seattle Seahawks.

 Super Bowl LII MVP Nick Foles was selected 88th overall by the Philadelphia Eagles.

 Kirk Cousins was selected in the fourth-round 102nd overall by the Washington Redskins.

 The draft was held between April 26 through April 28, 2012.